dagraham/etm-dgraham/README.md

     The assumption here is that when a user enters a date, a date is what the user wants.
 When both a date and time are given, what the user wants is a datetime and, most probably, one based on the local timezone.
 Less probably, one based on a different timezone and that requires the additon of the `@z` and the timezone.
 Still less probably, one that floats and this requires the addition of the `@z` and `float`.

-- Since python cannot compare either aware and naive date-times or dates and date-times, etm converts everything to aware date-times in the local timezone of the user.
-Since aware date-times are are stored as UTC times, they are converted to the local timezone.
-Dates are first converted to date-times using midnight as the time and then treated as aware local times without conversion.
-Similarly, naive date-times are treated as aware local times without conversion.
+- Since python cannot compare aware with naive datetimes or dates with datetimes, etm converts everything to aware datetimes in the local timezone of the user.
+Since aware datetimes are are stored as UTC times, they are converted to the local timezone.
+Dates are first converted to datetimes using midnight as the time and then treated as aware in the local timezone without conversion.
+Similarly, naive datetimes are treated as aware in the local timezone without conversion.

 - When an item with an aware `@s` entry repeats, the hour of the repetition instance *ignores* daylight savings time changes.
 E.g., with

-			@s Fri Jan 26 2018 2pm @r m @z US/Eastern
+			@s Fri Jan 26 2018 2pm @r m -1FR @z US/Eastern

 	the first three repetitions would all be at 2pm even though the first two are EST and the third is EDT:

 			Fri Jan 26 2018 2:00PM
-			Mon Feb 26 2018 2:00PM
+			Fri Feb 23 2018 2:00PM
-			Mon Mar 26 2018 2:00PM
+			Fri Mar 30 2018 2:00PM

-- **New**: *Simple repetition* is supported using a combination of `@s` and `@+` entries.
-E.g.,

-      * my event @s 2018-02-15 3p @+ 2018-03-02 4p, 2018-03-12 9a

-    would repeat at 3pm on Feb 15, 4pm on Mar 2 and 9am on Mar 12.
-Note that there is no `@r` entry and that the datetimes from `@s` and from `@+` are combined.
-With an `@r` entry, on the other hand, only datetimes from the recurrence rule that fall on or after the `@s` entry are used.
-This replaces and simplifies the old `@r l`, list only, repetition frequency.

 - The *relevant datetime* of an item (used, e.g., in index view):
     - Non-repeating events and non-repeating unfinished tasks: the datetime given in `@s`